 Start thy purse to fattening

-“For every ten coins thou placest within thy purse take out for use but nine.
-Thy purse will start to fatten at once and its increasing weight will feel good in thy hand and bring satisfaction to they soul.”
+“For every ten coins, thou placest within thy purse take out for use but nine.
+Thy purse will start to fatten at once and its increasing weight will feel good in thy hand and bring satisfaction to the soul.”

 Everyone can save money.
 Not everyone chooses to.
 As Arkad advises: anyone can live with 10% less of their earnings and begin to build wealth.

 “I, too, carried a lean purse and cursed it because there was naught within to satisfy my desires,” the richest man in Babylon explains to his class.
 “But when I began to take out from my purse but nine parts often I put in, it began to fatten.
 So will thine.”